zwfightzw/MLM/README.md

     make
     ```

-4. evaluate the meta model and make a figure
+4. Evaluate the meta model and make a figure
     ```Shell
     # On the premise of the completion of the training, we cancel the random action process,
     # run the actor model of each agent, and obtain the specific execution result.